 By Elliott Stark

 When it comes to fishing, Southern California is a kingdom all its own.
 It boasts the US West Coast’s only billfish fishery and its richly abundant waters have been attracting anglers since the days of Zane Grey.
 The physical dynamics of the oceans and current in many ways define the approach of the anglers and captains who ply its waters.
-The culture of fishing runs deep—what happened here in the formative days of sportfishing was, in its time, as impactful and profound as any place in the United States—and perhaps the world.
-The coastline is also densely populated by people with a deep connection to fishing and to the ocean generally.
+The culture of fishing runs deep—what happened here in the formative days of sportfishing was, in its time, as impactful and profound as any place in the United States.

-It is the combination of all of these factors that produce a type of sportfishing captain with a skillset and perspective all their own.
+It is these factors that produce captains with a skillset and perspective all their own.
 This is the story of the California Captain.
-Understanding the amalgam of variables that defines their environment is the first step in determining how and why members of their ranks are increasingly prominent in the winner’s circle of marlin tournaments far beyond the cold, greenish waters of their homeports.
+Understanding the amalgam of variables that defines their environment is the first step to determine how and why members of their ranks are increasingly prominent in the winner’s circle of marlin tournaments far beyond their homeports.

 The Physical Setting

 In terms of geographical location, Southern California sits at roughly the same longitude as coastal Georgia and South Carolina.
-In terms of water temperature and seasonality of its marlin and tuna fisheries, however, Southern California shares more in common with southern New England—each sits at the edge of billfish habitat.
+In terms of water temperature and seasonality of its fisheries, Southern California shares more in common with southern New England—each sits at the edge of billfish habitat.
 What accounts for the mismatch between longitude and water temperature?

 Cold water also defines the distribution and seasonality Southern California’s pelagic fisheries.
 Water temperature is one of the main determinants of where you can find billfish.
 During warm weather months there is a striped marlin fishery that varies quite a bit year to year.
 In El Niño years, when water of the Pacific are warmer than other years, there will be more striped marlin and even a scattering of blue marlin and wahoo in Southern California.
 No matter how you slice it, however, Southern California’s waters lie largely within the extremes of desirable habitat for marlin.
 This is an important fact when considering the makeup of a California captain.
-With a boat and a few days, nearly anyone could figure out to catch sailfish in Guatemala—at least every once in a while.
 To catch swordfish or striped marlin in Southern California, however, requires a unique skillset.

 A Culture of Watermen (Lots and Lots of Watermen)

 While access to regular shots at billfish might be limited for the majority of the anglers and crews in Southern California, the waters are home to a diverse variety of fisheries and a thriving fishing culture.
-Many of the port cities have marinas and fishing clubs that operate out of them.
-These clubs commonly have tournaments and active social scenes to keep networks of anglers engaged in the SoCal fishing scene.
 Gary Graham grew up fishing in Southern California and has been a fixture on the scene for decades.
 Graham describes a culture of fishing that remains largely the same as it was 30 or 40 years ago.
 “Kids that are skilled and grow up learning how to fish are introduced to a network and really taken care of,” Graham begins.
 Like many others, Graham’s introduction to fishing came from his father.

 The sport boats of California exert unique influence over the fishing traditions of California.
 Known as head boats or party boats in other places, the California sport boat brings dozens of people out fishing for a variety of species.
 From same day and overnight trips targeting white sea bass and calico bass to the long range, multiday tuna and wahoo trips the sport boat is a California institution.
 Many a California Captain can trace his fishing lineage to this point of entry.

 Sportboats give many would-be crewmen their start on the water.
-Colin Sarfeh, marketing manager a Pelagic Gear, grew up fishing on these boats and well understands their impact on shaping the fishing scene in Southern California.
-There is a hilarious term for kids who frequent these boats—fishing so often that they are granted free passage in exchange for helping the crew.
-What is a dock rat in some places is a pin head in California.
+Colin Sarfeh, director of marketing at Pelagic Gear, grew up fishing on these boats and understands their impact shaping the fishing scene in Southern California.
 “A lot of guys get their start by pinheading from a young age.
 Each port has a handful of these guys,” Sarfeh says.
-From there they are introduced to the sportfishing scene and integrated into the network that ultimately produces captains and tournament winners.
+They are introduced to the sportfishing scene and integrated into a network that produces captains and tournament winners.

 The Resulting Skillset: The California Captain

 The California billfish and tuna scene is defined by a relative scarcity of shots, quite a bit of fishing pressure, and an established network of passionate fishermen.
 To regularly produce fish within this landscape requires a finely tuned skillset.
-Captain Evan Salvay (our featured Young Gun this issue) provides context.
+Captain Evan Salvay provides context.

 “Success here requires you to be good at hunting, breaking down large stretches of water.
 It requires that you effectively maximize use of your electronics and equipment.
 In many ways, we have a limited entry season here.
 You have to fish hard and be prepared.
 There’s lots of pressure and to be successful you must be technically competent,” Salvay relays thoughtfully.
 “The fishery rewards technical proficiency.”

 Longtime California headliner Captain Jim Kingsmill provides further perspective.
 A policeman for 30 years, Kingsmill learned fishing from commercial guys.
-He now runs a two-boat operation—the Chaser, a 54-foot Viking, and a 47-foot Pacifica, the Joint Venture.
 “The fishery is totally different in California.
 Sight fishing is so different.
 There is no consistency in current and it’s hard to pinpoint where fish will be.
 Success requires following signs that will lead to fish—things like knowing which birds are associated with different fish.
 Then there is the availability of live bait, which changes through the years,” Kingsmill explains.

 “When you leave the harbor, you’re fishing in three miles.
 There is a three- to 60-mile band, the fish can be anywhere.
 You’re always looking, your head is always on a swivel.
 In other places you have a long run to the fishing—when you pick up and run, you’re not missing anything.”

-The centrality of observation and awareness to the fishing in California is best explained by how the fish bite and where they are hooked.
-In most every other place in the world, marlin are hooked behind the boat while trolling.
+Throughout most of the world, marlin are hooked behind the boat while trolling.
 In California, the striped marlin and swordfish are targeted by slinging a live bait to tailers or sleepers from the bow.
 California captains get very few shots from the back of the boat.
 This defines much of their perspective and skillset.

 Captain Pete Wishney is the owner/operator of the Foxi Lady, a Hatteras based out of Dana Point, California.
 An all around awesome and hilarious guy, Wishney never met a fishing adventure that he didn’t like.
-Pete and his wife Denise recently returned to California after an extended tour of all of the best places to fish in Central America and the Caribbean.
-Resulting from his travels, Wishney well understands how a California fishing background can prepare you for fishing in other places.
+Due to his travels, Wishney well understands how a California fishing background can prepare you for fishing in other places.

 “Southern California is much more live bait oriented than other places.
 Reading the water—the bird life and the color are very important here,” he begins.
 This solid understanding of the importance bait and the ability to read the water translates to other places.
 “There’s the old truism, ‘Where there’s bait, there’s fish.’
 In California you look for little white terns.
 When they start fluttering (as opposed to flying), don’t wait to see fish, just throw your bait in.
 That idea translates very well to Venezuela in April and May when the blues show up.
 If there’s a frigate around, just wait for him…”